The Frograil Railfan Map Source

 Of all the resources a railfan needs, perhaps the most basic is a map.
 As a general rule, the better the map, the better the railfan experience.
 There is no more frustrating feeling than hearing a diesel horn blaring, and you don't know how to get trackside.
 There are a variety of maps available, both printed and downloadable.

 On-line Topo Maps

 The U.S. Geological Survey has produced topographic maps that show roads and railroads in great detail for over 125 years.
-It is now possible to download those maps in 7.5-minute and 15-minute quads and larger through the Map Store.
-There are also newer digital maps available through the same site.
+It is now possible to download those maps in 7.5-minute and 15-minute quads and larger through the National Map.
+There are digital maps and historic topo maps available through this site.

 There is a variety of on-line mapping options available to anyone with an internet connection, but any more the default mapping option is Google Maps for directions, aerial views, site views, and terrain.
 With Google maps, you can get directions to a tour location, view a specific site with either a satelite or aerial image (quite recent, also, depending on the source), and get GPS coordinates for a point.

 DeLorme is a company that has been involved in creating paper maps, software, and GPS units that make navigation much easier, whether at home planning a trip or out in the field.
 It is now a part of Garmin, maker of a variety of GPS units.